TERA and Call Center Applications

 The advantages of adding video to call center environments is that a supervisor can remotely view the facial expressions and demeanor of the call center personnel.
 This body language can provide key information on call success.
 This method is also being applied to outsourced call center operations for the same reason.
 By implementing advanced monitoring, supervisors can successfully monitor remote outsourced personnel, increasing program success.

 Another trend in call centers is taking advantage of IP Telephony services.
 IP Telephony/VoIP has distinct advantages including reduced call fees, IP manageable equipment and IP based fax services.
 This also allows for a closer integration between an IP based CRM (Customer Relations Management) system and phone systems.
-With an increasing number of options becoming available in the IP PBX market, these options are gaining in popularity.
 IP Phones are typically connected via a two pair 10/100 Ethernet connection.
 This increases the network connectivity needs for a work area.

 Unique connectivity needs

 As anyone that has ever pulled cable through cubicle furniture can tell you, there is a finite amount of room for both power and cables.
 Four Category 5e or 6 cables consume a large portion of this space.
 This does not include extra connections for network printers, network fax machines and other peripherals that may be needed in the work areas.
-Enter Siemon's Category7/Class F TERA®.
-This end-to-end solution features both exceptional bandwidth and a unique connector maximizing work area connectivity.
+Enter Siemon's Category7A/Class FA TERA®.
+This end-to-end solution features both exceptional bandwidth and a unique connector that maximizes work area connectivity.

 One TERA connector features the ability to run a one pair video, one pair legacy voice and a two pair 10/100 PC connection; or one two pair VoIP phone and a two pair 10/100 connection.
 This ability to split pairs in front of the faceplate is a unique benefit of TERA.
 The chart below shows just what you can do with a pair and/or pair requirement for various applications.